 WITS reserves the right to take any necessary and appropriate steps to protect the safety and well-being of students, faculty, and staff.
-Any member of the WITS community may submit a report regarding inappropriate or concerning student behavior following the Student Grievance Policy and Procedure outlined within this Student Handbook.
+Any member of the WITS community may submit a report regarding inappropriate or concerning student behavior following the Student Grievance Procedure.
 Any student found to be in violation of the Student Code of Conduct will be subject to disciplinary sanctions.